oroinc/documentation/backend/websockets/recipes/content-outdating-notifications.rst

     {{ syncMacro.syncContentTags(primaryEntity) }}
     {{ syncMacro.syncContentTags(anotherEntity) }}

-If you want to add custom information to content outdated tracking (for example, to inform a user about being assigned a new task), on top of the functionality that will track and send a message about the changed information, you may also have to develop custom *TagGenerator* to create identifiers for your content.
+To add custom information to content outdated tracking (for example, to inform a user about being assigned a new task), on top of the functionality that tracks and sends a message about the changed information, you need to develop custom *TagGenerator* to create identifiers for your content.

 In this case, the complete customization scenario might look like this:

-1. Create and register a *Doctrine events listener* that waits for changes in the Tasks entities.
+1. Create and register *Doctrine event listener* that waits for changes in the Tasks entities.
-2. Create and register a *Tag Generator* that will create *content tags* for user tasks data based on the user identifier.
+2. Create and register *Tag Generator* that creates *content tags* for user task data based on the user identifier.
 3. In the listener, when a user's task set is changed, *send a message* to the WebSocket *oro/data/update* topic with the generated content tag.
-4. On all frontend pages, add the *content tag* of the user's task set *to the Content Manager tracking registry*.
+4. On all frontend pages, add *content tag* of the user's task set to the Content Manager tracking registry.